zibonbadi/liquidms/README.md

 ### Host LiquidMS using Docker(-Compose)

-Thanks to [JF-049](https://twitter.com/jf049), you can easily run a working LiquidMS node as a set of Docker containers:
+You can easily run a working LiquidMS node as a set of Docker containers:

-l.
-Navigate your terminal to this repository
+1. Navigate your terminal to this repository
 2. Create your customized `odbc.ini`, `odbcinst.ini`, `tables.sql` and `config.yaml`
    configuration files based on the corresponding `*.example` files provided.
 3. Run `docker-compose build && docker-compose up`

 ### Basic database setup

-**UPDATE:** Thanks to [JF-049](https://twitter.com/jf049), you can run the setup script `contrib/install.sh` for a quick MariaDB/ODBC setup on UNIX.

 Each running instance of a LiquidMS SRB2 master server is called a *node*.
 Nodes may be run independently from their corresponding database and thus